 John Mills and Robert Morley join in this romp for enough time to warrant their paychecks.
 Both are billed as Special Guests rather than cameos.
 Cazenove like Samms is clearly enjoying himself, and his bad guy role is conniving as Ben Carrington and as camp as Dale Winton.
 Despite him snogging Samms, which this Dynasty fan found really clashed with her Dynasty knowledge.
 This was almost as bad as Maxwell Caulfield playing his off-screen wife’s on-screen second cousin (I think that’s what you call the son of your cousin).
 In Dynasty, Samms was Fallon and Cazenove was her father Blake’s long lost brother, Ben.

 There is plenty of sword fighting, long curly wigs, King Charles spaniels and heaving bosumms as you would expect from this era.
 The frocks are lovely.
-Both the Roundhead and Cavalier costumes well designed.
+Both the Roundhead and Cavalier costumes are well designed.
 But the rustling noise they emit does drown out the

-expedition plot.
+exposition plot.
 However, Grant’s mullet and those mulleted followers of his do look like – as Darlin Husband put it – the lead singer and extras from a New Romantics boyband pop video.

 The sumptuous, rich castle settings are beautiful, and these add more music credibility to these historical events than the zany music used.
 The latter seemed to have little in common with the plot, and again Darlin Husband hit the nail on the head saying it sounded more akin to a Two Ronnies (1971-87) sketch than a swashbuckling “drama” of historical times.